Google Nest Cam Review 2023

 Smart Home Automation

-Here’s where Google’s family of products really shines.
+Here’s another area where Google’s family of products really shines.
 If your home is outfitted with Nest products and other smart accessories, you can set “routines” to automate things.
 And here you can get really granular.
 You can set reminders to charge your phone at bedtime, lock your doors at 9:00, and start dimming the lights at 8:30.
 You can have your indoor cameras stop recording when you’re at home and start again when you’re away.
 You can have your Google assistant address you as “admiral.”
 It’s up to you.

 If you’re thinking of outfitting your home with Google products, the next logical step after the security cameras is a video doorbell.
 Lucky for you, I just finished reviewing the Google Nest Doorbell.
 I think you’ll like what I found.